NilsSonntag/advent-of-code/README.md

 ### Setup venv

-Setup a python virtual environment (venv) in your parent directory of this project:
+Setup and start a python virtual environment (venv) in your parent directory of this project:

 ```ps
 cd ..